QVRE/Elafri/src/README.md

 #### 3D Rendering

-* grmath: functions for 3D math like vector/matrix rotation, view transform, etc
+* grmath: functions for 3D math like vector/matrix rotations, view transform, etc
-* 3D: full 3D rendering for both textured and untextured objects
+* 3D: rendering for both textured and untextured 3D objects (dont use together with 3Dc)
-* 3Dc: for 3D rendering of only untextured objects with single color faces
+* 3Dc: rendering for only untextured 3D objects (faces are single-color)
+* object: for reading some 3D object file formats